 What if you don’t like the estimate number, and wish it could be higher?
 If that’s the case, then enter your desired enrollment in the green box on the form.
-The number that will return is the number of students you need to enroll in your 19-20 “first year” class.
+The number that will return in the red box is the number of students you need to enroll in your 19-20 “first year” class.
 That is, if your school is a K-8, then your “first year” class is your school’s kindergarten class.
 If it’s a high school serving grades 9-12, then 9th grade is your “first year” class.

 Knowing that figure this early in the current school year will help you plan for it and attain it.